-Proper Mortgage Recommendations take into account asset protection, flexibility & tax strategies, particularly important for medical professionals who naturally work in a litigious environment and are also bound by the PSI rules which mean tax strategies and lending structures need to be spot on.
+Proper Mortgage Recommendations take into account asset protection, flexibility & tax strategies, particularly important for medical professionals who naturally work in a litigious environment and are also bound by the PSI rules which means tax strategies and lending structures need to be spot on.
 Also, these mortgage recommendations will surely help heaps of medical professionals to save money on interest rates and fees.
-But of course we also simply seek the best interest rates and ways to make your life easier.
+But of course, we also simply seek the best interest rates and ways to make your life easier.
 Here are some easy ways to reduce your monthly commitments, and the obvious pitfall of each;

 1) Pausing Loan Repayments